microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraServicePrincipalOwnedObject.md

 This command gets the owned objects of a service principal identified by `11112222-bbbb-3333-cccc-4444dddd5555`.

+- `-ObjectId` - Specifies the ID of a service principal.

 ### Example 3: Retrieve top one owned object of a service principal

 ```powershell